Does Reverse Osmosis Remove Fluoride? (Dentist’s Thoughts)

 The Impact of Fluoride on Oral Health

 The impact of fluoride on oral health is well-established and widely recognized by dental professionals, including me.
 Fluoride is a mineral that helps to strengthen tooth enamel, making it more resistant to decay and cavities.
-Here are a few ways that fluoride impacts oral health:

 • Tooth decay prevention: Fluoride helps to prevent tooth decay by making the tooth enamel more resistant to acid attacks from plaque bacteria and sugars in the mouth.
 This means fluoride can help reduce the risk of cavities, especially in children.